MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 # Design Your Own Computer
 # Episode 23 : "Interrupt Controller"

 Welcome to "Design Your Own Computer".

-In this episode we'll add an interrupt controller to the system.
+In the previous episode we saw that out attempt to generate a nice background pattern on the VGA output was not very successful.
+We are clearly lacking the possibility of very precise synchronization with the VGA output.

-## Why?
+## Interrupt controller

-In the final system we'll be using interrupts for a number of things,
-including:
-* receiving keyboard data
-* timer interrupt
+The solution we use here is to implement interrupts.
+We will eventually add support for several independent interrupts sources, but for now we'll just have the VGA module generate interrupts, as well as having a general timer interrupt.

-The interrupt controller we'll build will support up to eight interrupt sources, each of which can be individually masked (disabled).
-Futhermore, the controller will allow the CPU to acknowledge receipt of each interrupt source.

-The controller latches the incoming interrupt status, and clears it upon reading from the interrupt status register.
+We'll build an interrupt controller which will support up to eight interrupt sources, each of which can be individually masked (disabled).
+The controller latches the incoming interrupts into an interrupt status register.
+Whenever the AND of this interrupt status latch and the corresponding interrupt mask register is nonzero, then it asserts the interrupt pin irq\_i on the CPU.
+The interrupt status latch is automatically cleared when the CPU reads from it.

 ## Memory Map
 * 7FF7 : Interrupt mask.
 Each bit masks one of the eight interrupt sources.
 * 7FFF : Interrupt status.
 Each bit shows the current status of the interrupt sources.
+When reading from this memory location, all pending interrupts are cleared.

+## Timer interrupt